It all depends on how fast you need them and your budget.

 —One option that’s getting to be pretty popular is textbook rental.
 Take some time to look around for textbook rental companies in your area, if you’re interested in trying it out.
 In my experience, most college towns have at least one, if not several.

-—Lastly, I haven’t used them much, but apparently you can even get hard copies and e-books from online book rental companies pretty cheaply and easily.
+—Lastly, you can even get hard copies and e-books from online book rental companies pretty cheaply and easily.
 Many times they offer frequent customer discounts and fairly decent buyback rates, so if you’re at the beginning of your pre-med journey, it might be a good idea to look into it sooner rather than later.
 I’ve heard good things about Bookbyte.com, but I know there are a ton of similar companies out there, so shop around some and see what you can find.
 BetterWorldBooks.com does essentially the same thing but promises some sort of positive impact on the environment and society (what that is, I don’t know).
 BookRenter.com is focused solely on renting out physical copies of books, with free shipping there and back.

 **Speaking of buybacks, school bookstores are probably worst deal you’re going to get.
 They’ve usually got more people than they need trying to sell books back, so they don’t have to compensate you as well in order to turn a profit.
+If you’re smart, and don’t mind spending a few minutes on it, you can probably take the cheapest pre-med textbooks you carefully shopped for, and turn them into a profit by placing them on Craigslist or Amazon for sale.

 The Moral of the Story: